pnlbwh/pnlpipe/README.md

 ### FSL

 Follow the [instruction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) to download and install FSL.

+Make sure to do the patch for *imcp/imglob/immv errors* from the instruction.

 ### FreeSurfer